kapoorlab/TheNextMLExpert/README.md

 After obtaining the segmentation results for spots and the nuclei, the goal is to track the spots inside each nuclei.
 However since complete timelapse was not provided in the assingment, I create a fake time lapse of image name ending in t38, 101, 106 and 141 to illustrate a proof of concept of tracking.
 1) Make the fake [time lapse images](https://drive.google.com/drive/folders/1lvlZsG415gw6URIQJoIXtPaI8kTADnHZ?usp=sharing) of Raw, Spot segmentation and nuclei segmentation (masks) and run this notebook to convert the image data into [csv](https://github.com/kapoorlab/TheNextMLExpert/blob/main/Tracking/PythonTools/BTrackMateLocalization.ipynb) This csv makes the attributes required by BTrackmate to track cells inside a region.
 This csv file it creates can also be found in the same link folder.

+Challenge Answeres:

+## Specific tasks

+Q) Create an automated cell segmentation given the provided data and ground truth annotations
+Q) Suggest ways to generate more ground truth, possibly in a semi-automated way
+Q) Analyze the quality of your segmentation method and discuss possibilities to improve the result

+A) Using 2D annotations train smart seeds required models (depth = 5, start filter = 48), using the Stitched integer labels, do some manual correction using the provided Napari correction notebook to generate more ground truth data .
+Using the new data do augmentations, demonising to create mode data and train a real 3D model

+Q) Given the overall goal of a per-cell motion correction, discuss alternative approaches

+A) Tracking is done inside the integer mask (nuclei), using the tracks of the cell we could make a front end Python based solution to do the per-ell motion correction using the nuclei mask information.

+Q) Discuss strategies for spot detection

+A) Using MSER interactive plugin to obtain integer labelled 3D spot segmentations or using Ilastik to generate probability maps of the spot class, which can then be converted to labelled 3D spot segmentations using the provided notebooks

+Q) Assume that your workflow has spiked a lot of interest across different users/labs.
+Discuss how you could scale-up serving the workflow and identify potential challenges

+A) Make the jars available on Fiji update site and release the python tools using pip.
+For different final specific lab related questions, create customised front end Jupiter notebooks to extract the information of interest, which is the only degenerate Step in otherwise universal workflow